Advice and Encouragement for Beginning Writers and Self-Publishers

 Explore Topics that Excite Your Passions!

 One of the thousands of topics I feel strongly about has to do with family generational curses.
 I've seen the devastation such curses (as defined in the holy Bible) can have on a family, and that is why I have allowed my interest in the topic to fuel my fiction-writing imagination.
-Therefore, in my second self-published novel (in my Tales from the Quarters collection of color-coded novels), the character called Josie was faced with the question of whether or not to write and publish a book chronicling part of her family’s history that she believes is horrible because it is related to what she sees as a generational curse.
+Therefore, in my second self-published novel (in my Color of Love collection of color-coded novels), the character called Josie was faced with the question of whether or not to write and publish a book chronicling part of her family’s history that she believes is horrible because it is related to what she sees as a generational curse.

 The main general curse Josie is concerned with has to do with sexual immorality, and it is something that started during, and continued after, slavery.
 She sees this curse as being still prevalent in her family's history because it had never been acknowledged and confronted, and feels the only way to put an end to it is to put pen to paper.
 Not acknowledging and talking about the curse, she feels, is what has allowed it to continue being manifested in the lives of family members to detrimental effects.
 It is her goal to destroy the curse’s awful hold by publishing "the dark side" of her family’s history, examining it and holding it up to what the Bible says about generational curses and how to end them.
 Finally, she develops a path she and her siblings can take as they all become spouses and parents, to help them guard against the curse, to keep any manifestation of its ugliness from ever rearing up again in their family.

 When I created “Josie’s Story," it was purely a work of fiction, even though I used several small grains of truth from my family's history to fertilize the fiction.
 In the story, Josie was the eldest child in an African-American, Bible-believing family of characters living in the Deep South, a family representing a rags-to-riches type "dynasty," of sorts.
-Josie is a key character who appears in five of my ten-book collection that I call “Tales from the Quarters.”
+Josie is a key character who appears in five of my ten-book collection that I call “Color of Love.”

-Writing using my pen name, Beax Rivers, I have self-published the first and second books in the "Tales" collection.
-Josie is the main character in only one of ten novels, although she is a central character in several of the "Tales" novels.
-For example, she plays strong roles in Silver: Currents of Change (self-published in December, 2011), in Gold: The Heat of Refinement (self-published in December 2015), and in the third book in the collection, Brown Pearl: Endure to Conquer (which I recently completed and intend to self-publish it this year, 2018.
+Josie is the main character in only one of ten novels, although she is a central character in several of the "Color" novels.
+For example, she plays strong roles in Silver Currents of Change, in Gold, Fire, and Refinement, and in the third book in the collection, Brown Pearl: The Prodigal Daughter (which I recently completed and intend to self-publish under my own imprint.

 Something you feel strongly about usually makes an interesting topic for either a fiction or non-fiction book.
 Even if you’re not planning on making a living from publishing your book, you may know there is something in your life, or in the lives of family members, that needs to be researched, talked about, and written about.
 You know that you want to write your book as a way to help someone else change their life for the better, or to provide them with the information they need to do all they can to avoid a tragedy.